jvalue/jayvee/rfc/0007-atomic-valuetypes/README.md

 ## Summary

 This RFC introduces an initial, limited valuetype concept that allows users to define custom atomic valuetypes based on builtin primitive valuetypes.
-Common restrictions can be defined and applied to valuetypes, allowing to restrict the set of valid values for a given valuetype.
+Common constraints can be defined and applied to valuetypes, allowing to restrict the set of valid values for a given valuetype.

 ## Motivation